kburchfiel/pfn/README.md

 2. You can download the entire project, then open `docs/index.html` within the downloaded folder.
 This will launch an HTML-based version of the book that includes a built-in table of contents.
 (Note: I used [Jupyter Book](https://jupyterbook.org/en/stable/intro.html) to create both the PDF- and HTML-based versions of the book.)
 I do plan to make this HTML-based book available online as well, but I'll first need to work out some bugs with [the online version](https://kburchfiel.github.io/pfn/README.html).

 3. You can go through the Jupyter Notebooks, Markdown documents, and Python files that comprise PFN one by one.
-(The suggested order for doing so is provided below.)
+(The suggested order for doing so is provided below within the Table of Contents section.)
 If you choose this method, I would still encourage you to first download the project, as you'll then be able to run the files locally.

 *Note: When running these notebooks on your own computer, you may want to confirm that the `render_for_pdf` setting within the `Appendix/helper_funcs.py` file is set to False.
 That way, many visualizations will appear in interactive HTML rather than static PNG format.
 (If `render_for_pdf` was initially set to True, you'll need to rerun each section after changing it to False in order for that change to take effect.)*